-Short Story About Mary Ann Cotton and Hangman William Calcraft
+Short Story About Mary Ann Cotton and the Short Drop Hanging by William Calcraft

 While murderers of both genders have been well-documented, the names of executioners rarely appear in historical records.
 This absence may be due to their being salaried tools of the state, their names being irrelevant.

 Additionally, the person about to be killed by the weapon in the executioner’s hand was expected to voice forgiveness, acknowledging the sad, degrading roles forced upon both executioner and victim, while wished for by neither.
 Ideally, this forgiveness would blot out, on some celestial level, both the deed and the name of the executioner.

 What Made William Calcraft a Celebrity in This Death-Dealing?

 In this short story of under 900 words titled “The Short Drop Hanging“, Calcraft recounts his having elongated the process of strangulation of those being hanged, and the public joy in watching the slow but inexorable cutting off of oxygen from one already doomed.
 Whatever the ghoulish pleasure evoked, it could be concealed beneath a guise of a wish to protect both themselves, and the public at large, from similar villains.

 Short Story: The Short Drop Hanging

 We were a lot alike, she and I. Had we met in a way less macabre, we two might have been matey.
 She began as a dressmaker, I as a cobbler.
 Both of us bought our freedom from poverty by murdering others.
 Our difference lay in the law.
 My killings were endorsed by the Crown; she was hanged for her homicides.